 Kenyan government titled all land in the Kiang’ombe slum.
 Ameena Centre moved (literally, by hand) to the other edge of the community.
 Education Fund offered to core Ameena Centre staff.
 Community medical clinic conducted by Christian Isakson and Ian and Anne May.

 Piped water was added to the site.
 Teaching interns from local Kenyan colleges come to Ameena Centre.

 School buildings expanded to include Grade 1.
 Playground added to campus.
 Ameena Project board of directors visit school and holds community medical and dental clinic, staff development and training, and celebrates 5th anniversary with community.
 Two teaching interns transition to teaching staff.

 Grade 2 added to program.
 A total of 85 children enrolled at Ameena Centre led by 12 Kenyan staff.

-While living in Kenya in 2010, Ian and Anne May welcomed their youngest daughter and named her Ameena, meaning “amen” or “let it be so” in Swahili.
-The dramatic disparity between the opportunities available to American children like Ameena, and so many impoverished Kenyan babies born at that same time, was something we could not ignore.
-We had to act.
-That’s why we established Ameena Project: to bring opportunity to Kenyan children.
-It starts with equal access to education and nourishment, and our commitment that each dollar donated goes direct to Kenya – for the teachers, staff, meals and educational supplies required to nourish, educate and offer hope for a better future.
+In 2009, Ian and Anne May uprooted their lives in Portland and moved to Kenya to manage a humanitarian project.
+In 2010, they welcomed their youngest daughter and named her Ameena, meaning “amen” or “let it be so” in Swahili.
+The dramatic disparity between the opportunities available to American children like Ameena, and so many impoverished Kenyan babies born at that same time, was something they could not ignore – they had to act.
+In partnership with passionate and gifted Kenyan early education professionals, they established Ameena Project to bring opportunity to Kenyan children.
+It starts with equal access to education and nourishment, and our commitment that each dollar donated goes directly to Kenya – for the teachers, staff, meals and educational supplies required to nourish, educate and offer hope for a better future.

 This young man is the perfect example of everything we hope to achieve at Ameena Project.
 Kennedy was one of our first students and finished the program successfully to enter the local school system healthy, eager, and ready to learn.